 The Endangerment Finding triggered a series of GHG regulatory efforts, beginning with EPA’s 2010 issuance of GHG emission and fuel economy standards for new light-duty vehicles and engines starting with model year 2012 (the Tailpipe Rule).
-In September 2011, in coordination with the National Highway Traffic Safety Administration (NHTSA), EPA established fuel economy standards for light-duty cars and trucks in model years 2012 to 2016 (first phase) and 2017 to 2025 (second phase).
-Together, these standards are projected to result in an average industry fleet-wide level of 163 grams per mile of carbon dioxide (CO2) in model year 2025, which is equivalent to 54.5 miles per gallon (mpg).
+In September 2011, in coordination with the National Highway Traffic Safety Administration (NHTSA), EPA established fuel economy standards for light-duty cars and trucks in model years 2012–2016 (first phase) and 2017–2025 (second phase).
+Together, these standards are projected to result in an average industry fleet-wide level of 163 grams/mile of carbon dioxide (CO2) in model year 2025, which is equivalent to 54.5 miles per gallon (mpg).

 In September 2011, EPA and NHTSA, in collaboration with the California Air Resources Board (CARB), also established GHG emissions and fuel economy standards for medium and heavy-duty trucks.
-Phase one of this program covers vehicles built for model years 2014 to 2018 and is estimated to reduce CO2 emissions by about 270 million metric tons (MMT) over the life of those vehicles.
-In August 2016, EPA and NHTSA finalized Phase 2 of this program, covering model years 2018 to 2027 for certain trailers and model years 2021 to 2027 for semi-trucks, large pickup trucks, vans, and all types and sizes of buses and work trucks.
+Phase one of this program covers vehicles built for the 2014 to 2018 model years and is estimated to reduce CO2 emissions by about 270 million metric tons (MMT) over the life of those vehicles.
+In August 2016, EPA and NHTSA finalized Phase 2 of this program, covering model years 2018–2027 for certain trailers and model years 2021–2027 for semi-trucks, large pickup trucks, vans and all types and sizes of buses and work trucks.
 EPA expects these standards to reduce GHG emissions by about 1.1 billion MMT.